-Instagram’s taken the social world by storm, and shows no signs of slowing down.
+It’s no secret; Instagram has taken the social world by storm.
+Despite frequent algorithmic updates and some challenges in IGTV adoption, the platform shows no signs of slowing down.

 Its overwhelming popularity means the platform is undergoing frequent updates to its closely-guarded algorithm.
 Brands looking to keep up will need to be on top of all the latest tweaks and changes.